NexGen’s Sustainability Commitments

 Social Stewardship

-NexGen has always valued and respected the culture, interests, and aspirations of the communities where it operates, and will continue to do so.
-Since acquiring the southwest Athabasca Basin properties in 2013, NexGen has worked closely with the communities local to the Project to help develop impactful community programs that focus on youth, with an emphasis on culture and education, health and wellness, and building economic capacity.
+NexGen values and respects the culture, interests, and aspirations of the communities where it operates.
+With a focus on Saskatchewan’s north, aspects of the Project are constantly evaluated with the goal to advance economic benefits and opportunities with local communities, drive economic capacity building, and support entrepreneurs across the Province.
+Since acquiring the southwest Athabasca Basin properties in 2013, NexGen has worked closely with the communities local to the Project to help develop impactful community programs that focus on youth, with an emphasis on education and culture, health and wellness, and building economic capacity.

-School breakfast program: Since 2017, through a partnership with the Breakfast Club of Canada, healthy breakfasts have been provided to over 1,100 students each school day by a total of eight local cooks who are employed to prepare the breakfasts at the Ducharme Elementary School, Dene High School, and Clearwater River Dene School.
+School Breakfast Program: Established in 2017, this program is delivered in partnership with the Breakfast Club of Canada, and provides meals to 1,025 students daily, while employing 8 local cook to prepare the breakfasts at the Ducharme Elementary School, Dene High School, and Clearwater River Dene School.

-Youth sports program: Since 2017, NexGen has provided support to minor volleyball and hockey teams in local communities.
-This support helps keep local youth engaged in sports and provides them with opportunities to participate in sporting events throughout the province and across Canada.
+Youth Sports Program: Since 2017, NexGen has provided support to minor volleyball, hockey, and football teams in local communities.
+This support helps keep local youth engaged in sports and provides them with opportunities to participate in sporting events throughout the Province and across Canada.

-Recreational program: Since 2018, NexGen has provided funding for recreational programming through the La Loche Sports, Recreation & Culture Board.
+Recreational Program: Since 2018, NexGen has provided funding for recreational programming through the La Loche Sport, Recreation & Culture Board.
 This program provides structured after-school and summer-holiday recreational events and opportunities for youth and other community members.
 The programming consists of activities such as beadwork, holiday decorating, traditional music lessons, and free public skating.

 If the Project is approved, total Canada-wide direct, indirect, and induced employment is estimated to be approximately 2,200 full-time equivalent positions annually over the four years of Construction.